lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 are consistently and correctly assigned by the the algorithm.
 Often more than one parameter or set of parameters gives rise to the best generalisation accuracy.
 As such it is always important to investigate the model parameters and critically assess the best choice.
+The `f1Count` function counts the number of parameter occurences above a certain F1 value.
 The best choice may not be as simple as the parameter set that gives rise to the highest macro F1 score and one must be careful to avoid overfitting and to choose parameters wisely.

-`  `\
+` `

+    ##     4  8 16
+    ## 0.1 1 10 89

+The parameter optimistion results can also be visualised as a boxplot or heatmap, as shown in figure [fig:visualisOptHide].
+The `plot` method for `GenRegRes` object shows the respective distributions of the 100 macro F1 scores for the best cost/sigma parameter pairs, and `levelPlot` shows the averaged macro F1 scores, for the full range of parameter values.

 \

 ![Assessment of the classification model parameter